mercadopago/devsite-docs/guides/resources/oauth/oauth.en.md

 >
 > Remember that you will be using your seller's sensitive information.
 Secure a backup and do not include it in your link URLs; manage such information from your server only.

-Ready!
+Done!
 You already linked your seller's account to your application via OAuth.

-> Remember that these steps need to be repeated with each account to link.
+> Remember that these steps need to be repeated with each account you want to link.

-## Refresh credentials
+## Renew credentials

 **Your sellers' data that you received last 180 days**.
 After that, you need to request the seller's authorization again.
-To avoid this, refresh data before the deadline to ensure they are always current.
+To avoid this, renew data before the deadline to ensure they are always current.

 To refresh them, use the following OAuth API call: